 4. 1500 years of engineering behind the making of the dome

-Some of the main buildings Brunelleschi took inspiration from for Santa Maria del Fiore Cupola is Rome’s Pantheon and in part also the feast room of Nero’s Palace described in great detail by Suetonius.
+Some of the main buildings Brunelleschi took inspiration from for Santa Maria del Fiore Cupola include Rome’s Pantheon and in part also the feast room of Nero’s Palace described in great detail by Suetonius.
 As he wrote later, he hoped to outdo the ancient classics.
 While they were inspired by a “fake cult”, he was working on a temple of the Mother of God, hence assisted by the Holy Wisdom.
 At the same time, he took inspiration in many ways from the same Baptistery of St. John in Florence.

 Right after the Roman classic buildings, the other important Christian dome was the round church built on the Holy Sepulchre in Jerusalem.
-Also known the Rotunda of Anastasis, Emperor Constantine founded it in the 4th century.
-Brunelleschi never travelled to Jerusalem but very likely he read tales and saw the drawings widely circulating in the Western world.
+Also known as the Rotunda of Anastasis, Emperor Constantine founded it in the 4th century.
+Brunelleschi never traveled to Jerusalem but very likely he read tales and saw the drawings widely circulating in the Western world.

 Other domes Brunelleschi might have heard of or read about were the Basilica of Aya Sophia in Constantinople, modern Istanbul, and the Oljeitu Mausoleum in Iran’s Soltanyieh.

 Brunelleschi’s dome enshrines the heritage of centuries of engineering, culture and architecture from different countries marking an epic defining moment.

 5. Brunelleschi’s dome is the world’s largest brick vault